WHAT DOES IT MEAN TO EAT HEALTHY?

 What Constitutes A Serving Size?

-This is where those nutrition fact labels come in very handy.
-You’ll want to be able to accurately understand the information.
+This is where those product labels come in very handy.
+You’ll want to be able to accurately understand the information to help you eat healthy.
+Learn everything you need to know to analyze a nutrition fact label.
+It’s one of the most valuable tools we have in the quest for wellness!

 The following chart illustrates information you will need for your commitment to “eat healthy.”
 This information applies to all adults over the age of 24, with the exception of nursing mothers.